 Walk: For stroller riders and little legs, try the Redwood Grove Loop.
 This one mile path is a breeze for hikers, but doesn’t skimp on impressive encounters with redwood giants.
 For slightly older kids – not in need of a stroller – take the River Trail for a scenic hike with great rewards – i.e. some water play!

-Factoid: Did you know that there is a northern section of Henry Cowell called Fall Creek with an additional 20 miles of hiking trails?
+Factoid: Did you know that there is a northern section of Henry Cowell called Fall Creek with additional hiking trails?
 Although not stroller friendly, this is another great option for families looking to enjoy the forest and some creek exploration.
 Bonus: Banana slugs and newts are common on these trails.

 Pro tip* Leave a change of clothes or towel in the car for the little ones.
 The streams, river and creeks sure are tempting!

 BEST SEASIDE HIKE